populse/mia_processes/docs/source/documentation/preprocess/spm/Normalize12.rst

       ex.

 - *bias_fwhm <=> eoptions.biasfwhm* [#label]_
-    Full Width at Half Maximum of Gaussian smoothness of bias (a float between 20 and infinity).
+    Full Width at Half Maximum of Gaussian smoothness of bias (a value in [30, 40, 50, 60, 70, 80, 90, 100, 110, 120, 130, 140, 150, ‘Inf’).
 Smoother bias fields need fewer parameters to describe them.
-This means that the algorithm is faster for smoother intensity non-uniformities (e.g. 150 mm cutoff gives faster results than 20 mm cutoff).
+This means that the algorithm is faster for smoother intensity non-uniformities (e.g. 150 mm cutoff gives faster results than 30 mm cutoff).

     ::